pforret/blog.splashing/_topic/country/china.md

 ---
 # China

 China, officially the People's Republic of China, is a country in East Asia.
-It is the world's most populous country, with a population of more than 1.4 billion.
-China spans five geographical time zones and borders 14 countries, the second most of any country in the world after Russia.
-Covering an area of approximately 9.6 million square kilometers, it is the world's third or fourth largest country.
-The country consists of 23 provinces, five autonomous regions, four municipalities, and two Special Administrative Regions .
+It is the world's most populous country, with a population exceeding 1.4 billion, slightly ahead of  India.
+China spans the equivalent of five time zones and borders fourteen countries by land, the most of  any country in the world, tied with Russia.
+Covering an area of approximately 9.6 million square kilometres, it is the world's third largest  country by total land area.
+The country consists of 22 provinces, five autonomous regions, four municipalities, and two Special  Administrative Regions .

 ## Unsplash photos